Australian magpie: Taxonomy and nomenclature

 The bird was named for its similarity in colouration to the Eurasian magpie, because it was a common practice for early European settlers to name plants and animals after European counterparts.
-However, the Eurasian magpie is a member of the Corvidae, while its Australian counterpart is placed in the family Artamidae (although both are members of a broad corvid lineage).
+However, the Eurasian magpie is a member of the Corvidae, while its Australian counterpart is placed in the family Artamidae.
+They only share the same clade (Corvides).
 The affinity of the Australian magpie with butcherbirds and currawongs was recognised early, and John Albert Leach placed the three genera in the family Cracticidae in 1914, after he had studied their musculature.
 American ornithologists Charles Sibley and Jon Ahlquist recognised the close relationship between woodswallows and the butcherbirds in 1985, and combined them into a Cracticini clade, in the Artamidae.

 The Australian magpie is placed in its own monotypic genus Gymnorhina, which was introduced by the English zoologist George Robert Gray in 1840.
 The name of the genus is from the Ancient Greek gumnos for "naked" or "bare" and rhis, rhinos "nostrils".
 Some authorities such as Glen Storr in 1952 and Leslie Christidis and Walter Boles in their 2008 checklist, have placed the Australian magpie in the butcherbird genus Cracticus, arguing that its adaptation to ground-living is not enough to consider it a separate genus.

 A molecular genetic study published in 2013 showed that the Australian magpie is a sister taxon to the black butcherbird (Melloria quoyi), and that the two species are in turn sister to a clade that includes the other butcherbirds in the genus Cracticus.
 The ancestor to the two species is thought to have split from the other butcherbirds between 8.3 and 4.2 million years ago, during the late Miocene to early Pliocene, while the two species themselves diverged sometime during the Pliocene (5.8–3.0 million years ago).